ar-ravi/ar-ravi/README.md

 - 🌱 I’m currently learning SpringBoot, Java, Python and other ML libraries.
 - 👯 I’m looking to collaborate on anything interesting.
 - 🤔 I’m open to finding opportunities in Software Enginnering, ML Engineering.
-- 💬 Ask me about Java, competitive programming.
+- 💬 Ask me about Java, C++, Competitive Programming.
-- 📫 How to reach me:[LinkedIn](https://www.linkedin.com/in/ravi-singh-2024r/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ravi-singh-2024r/)

 ## 🛠️ Technologies & Tools